whateveritwas/cafemp/README.md

 Cafemp is a **work in progress** media player for wii u.

 ## Usage
-- Download the Lates release.
+- Download the latest release
 - Extract the `wiiu` folder to the root of your sd
 - Add you own movies / videos to the `cafemp` folder under `wiiu/apps/cafemp`
 - Open the app on the Wii U home menu